zooniverse/aggregation-for-caesar/README.md

 ## Extracting data
-Note: this only works for the drawing tool's point data at the moment Use the command line tool to extract your data into a `csv` file:
+Note: this only works for the drawing tool's point data at the moment Use the command line tool to extract your data into one flat `csv` file for each extractor used:
 ```bash
 extract_panoptes_csv.py [-h] [-v VERSION] [-o OUTPUT] classification_csv workflow_csv workflow_id